evanrubel/nodule_volumes/README.md

 - `p_f_threshold`: increases model confidence threshold (BiomedParse++ only)
 - `prompt_type`: how nnInteractive is guided (`mask`, `bbox`, or `pos_point`)
 - `prompt_subset_type`: which prompts to use (`all`, `maximum`, or `median`)

-[side-by-side visual of segmentations with and without vessel filtering]

 ---